 How Foreclosure Affects Your Credit Score

-When you apply for a loan, one of the first things a potential lender looks at is your credit score, otherwise known as the FICO score.
+When you apply for a loan, one of the first things a potential lender looks at is your credit score, often the FICO score.
 (FICO is an acronym for the Fair Isaac Corporation, the creators of the FICO score).
 A foreclosure substantially lowers your credit score, which prevents you from getting favorable interest rates on any form of credit in the future, and can even prevent you from obtaining credit at all in some circumstances.

 The drop in credit score varies from borrower to borrower.
 In general, you can expect to lose 100 points or more from your credit score as a result of a foreclosure.
 However, if you already have a low credit score, you’ll most likely see less of an impact than if you had a very high credit score prior to the foreclosure action.